segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 - Tables per database: 200,000
 - Characters in a column name: 250

-If the limit is met or exceeded, we will skip creating the tables for the events which exceed this limit.
-However you can reach out to your AWS account representative to increase these limits.
+Segment stops creating new tables for the events after you exceed this limit.
+However you can contact your AWS account representative to increase these limits.

 Here are [additional considerations](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-hive-metastore-glue.html) when using AWS Glue Data Catalog.